RRethy/nvim-treesitter-endwise/README.md

 # Credit

 This is just a rewrite of https://github.com/tpope/vim-endwise to leverage Treesitter so it can be more accurate and work without having to run Neovim's slow regex based highlighting along with nvim-treesitter highlighting.

+Special thanks to @jasonrhansen who added support for injected languages, Vimscript, and Julia.